mendersoftware/mender-docs/06.Artifact-creation/03.Modify-an-Artifact/docs.md

     category: docs
 ---

 It is possible to modify an Artifact after it has been created.
-There two types of modifications
+There are two types of modifications
 available: Header modification and content modification.
 Header modification is supported for all Artifact types, while content modification is only supported for `rootfs-image` Artifacts.